 Also, they come with controllers that help prevent overcharge and overload and any damage to the lamp and battery.

-Solar street lights are an option for public roads, estates, grounds and residential homes and as always SolarKobo helps its clients make the best choice of all solar-based systems.
+Solar streetlights are an option for public roads, estates, grounds and residential homes and as always SolarKobo helps its clients make the best choice of all solar-based systems.
 We also have university-trained electrical engineers that offer high-value installation and post-installation maintenance services on order.